Andrew's Alcoholism Story: My Journey From Drinking Heavily to Finding Recovery

 During my Life I had achieved much and lost lots and all of a sudden at at age 43 I woke up to find I had eventually lost everything - family, job, money, a place to live, my dignity and my self respect - so that I think I realised I really needed to somehow get real and finally get help to deal with my drinking.

-think I finally surrended realising I had to change the way I was doing Life and as impossible as it seemed at the time I just had to stop drinking.
+In retrospect I think I finally surrended realising I had to change the way I was doing Life and as impossible as it seemed at the time I just had to stop drinking.

 I went to my first AA meeting over 2 years and 4 months ago, since then I have attended 3-4 meetings a week which I continue to do.
 I have completed the 12 Steps programme and Today I am sober and have been since I joined AA.